 Think about your involvement in various teaching activities: formal courses, didactic lectures, graduate student committees, trainee supervision.
-The formal SCH course data has been imported through Spring 2017.
+The formal SCH course data has been imported through Summer 2017.
 All of the educational categories are listed on the CV under the “Teaching Responsibilities/Assignments” heading.
 Remember the “free text” options for those activities you may want to include, such as “Clinical Teaching” and “Laboratory Teaching.”

 From the landing page, click on the Edit CV button, then scroll down the CV and click on the appropriate presentations category heading (hyperlink), add your description, and then indicate the activity scope.
 Remember that when you are viewing existing entries, you can filter by year, presentation type, scope or search by keyword.

 - “Last Updated Date”

 Remember to enter your “Last Updated Date” so you can indicate the latest updates.
 You can click on the “Last Updated” heading (hyperlink) in the upper right-hand corner of the CV to edit this date.

 MBM will not release faculty CV’s to internal or external individuals unless you have given permission.
 You know if your CV is up-to-date for a given purpose, so when requests come to our office we refer them to you unless you’ve let us know that it is appropriate to release the information.
 MBM and University of Utah Health use the information in aggregate, not at the individual level, (e.g. to look at how many total publications we have, which sponsors give us grants, which types of editorial and service activities our faculty are involved in, etc.)